WHAT WOULD YOU CREATE ON WARREN FARM?

 “London boroughs are currently responsible for managing much of London’s green infrastructure and making the land-use planning decisions that affect its future.
 This report is timely; it provides a compelling case for the value and importance of green infrastructure and suggests new ways to make decisions about how it is managed and funded.”
 Cllr Julian Bell, Chair of London Council’s Transport & Environment Committee

-We are thrilled to hear you commit on the value and importance of Green Infrastructure having been a committee member on the Green Task Force committee. (you can read the full report the committee produced here ).
+We are thrilled to hear Mr Bell commit to the value and importance of Green Infrastructure having been a committee member on the Green Task Force committee. (you can read the full report the committee produced here ).

 With Warren Farm being we believe the 3rd largest site of bio-diversity in the borough, perhaps its time to revisit the plans and protect its true worth to every resident in Ealing and London as a whole.